lucasctnh/Automake-Electron/README.md

 Once you have the dependencies installed you can run `npm run dist` to automatically build the installer according to your OS.

+Before packaging, remember to set NODE_ENV as production mode.